markbt/streampager/README.md

 An additional stream for progress indicators can be provided with the `--progress-fd` option.
-This input stream expects to receive progress updates (e.g. progress bars) terminated by ASCII form-feed characters (`\f` or `x0C`).
+This input stream expects to receive progress updates (e.g. progress bars) terminated by ASCII form-feed characters (`\f` or `\x0C`).
-*streampager* will display the most recently received progress indicator at the bottom of the screen.
+*sp* will display the most recently received progress indicator at the bottom of the screen.

 Progress indicator pages should not contain control codes that are used for moving the cursor or clearing parts of the display.
 Control codes that affect the color or style of output are accepted and passed through to the terminal.

-Calling processes that are using *streampager* to page their own output can also provide the file descriptor for these streams by setting the `PAGER_ERROR_FD` and `PAGER_PROGRESS_FD` environment variables.
+Calling processes that are using *sp* to page their own output can also provide the file descriptor for these streams by setting the `PAGER_ERROR_FD` and `PAGER_PROGRESS_FD` environment variables.

 ## Invoking Commands

-The `-c` option causes *streampager* to invoke the specified command, and capture its standard output and standard error streams as separate streams.
+The `-c` option causes *sp* to invoke the specified command, and capture its standard output and standard error streams as separate streams.

 For example:

     sp -c "grep -r foo /path"

 will run *grep*, and page its output.
 Errors from *grep* will be paged separately from the main output.

 The `-c` option can be specified multiple times to run multiple commands and page all of their outputs as separate streams.

-If `sp` is invoked as `spp` then it runs the rest of its command line arguments as a single command.
+The *spp* program runs the rest of its command line arguments as a single command.
 For example:

     spp grep -r foo /path